The Phoenix Group Board is committed to high standards of Corporate Governance, to protect our customers and shareholders and enhance our performance.

 Risk Committee

-John Pollock is the Chair of the Risk Committee.
-The other members are Belinda Richards, Maggie Semple and Mark Gregory.
-The composition of the Committee is in accordance with the Committee’s Terms of Reference which requires the Committee to comprise of at least three Non-Executive Directors, with the majority of Committee members being independent Non-Executive Directors.
-The Risk Committee met eight times in 2023.
+Mark Gregory is the Chair of the Risk Committee.
+The other members are Belinda Richards and Karen Green.
+The composition of the Committee is in accordance with the Committee’s Terms of Reference which requires the Committee to comprise of at least three Independent Non-Executive Directors.
+The Risk Committee met eight times in 2024.

 Sustainability Committee

 Karen Green is the Chair of the Board Sustainability Committee.
 The other members are Maggie Semple and Nicholas Shott.
-The composition of the Committee is in accordance with the Committee’s Terms of Reference which requires the Committee to comprise of at least three Directors and the Chair to be a Non-Executive Director.
+The composition of the Committee is in accordance with the Committee’s Terms of Reference which requires the Committee to comprise of at least three Independent Non-Executive Directors.
+The Sustainability Committee met five times in 2024.

 Role of the Chair of the Phoenix Group Holdings plc Board